CISecurity/CCPA-Docs/docs/Configuration Guide.md

 <a name="prepareJRE"></a>
 **Prepare JRE Subfolders**

+This step is unnecessary if using a version of Assessor with embedded Java.
+We've selected a version of Java that should universally work with all Linux versions supported by CIS-CAT.

-The centralized scripts look for a specific JRE per operating system type.
+If your organization has chosen to manage your own Java version, then there is an option fro the centralized scripts to look for a specific JRE per operating system type.
 Some users find that some versions of JRE do not operate on some operating systems.
 Therefore, the script is designed to allow users to specify a JRE version per operating system.
 It is a requirement to place a JRE version in each of the operating system folders above that represent an operating system that will be scanned to avoid the error of "no Java version found".

 1. Download the desired version of Java for each of the operating systems that will be scanned